 Residents must be consulted throughout all decision-making regarding visiting.
-They must be made aware that such visits are only permitted in exceptional circumstances.
 Mental capacity assessments must be completed usually by the Registered manager with best interest decisions clearly documented.
 Where the individual lacks capacity, providers must consider historic visiting wishes and needs and consult with their, lasting power of attorneys, advocates, essential family/friend/carer and medical professionals where necessary.
 The priority must be in the best interests of the resident and if the resident does not wish to receive visits or would not benefit from visits due to emotional distress, visits should not be implemented due to relative request, and this must be backed up with risk assessment and mental capacity assessment.